mlangc/mlangc.github.io/docs/_posts/2025-08-22-jmh-for-llms.markdown

 After the benchmark class, Copilot concluded, amongst other thins, with
 > This should complete well under a minute with default JMH settings.

-In reality, one of the first things that met my attention after starting the benchmark was `ETA 00:25:00` being written to my console.
+In reality, one of the first things that caught my attention after starting the benchmark was `ETA 00:25:00` being written to the console.
 Since I didn't want to wait, I added

 ```java